 Most sessions include hands-on training.
 Taught by a nurse with a background in education, each session offers tried-and-true methods that nurses and other health care providers use in hospitals, nursing homes and rehab facilities.

-In partnership with the the Utah Department of Health Alzheimer’s and Other Related Dementia’s Program and the Division of Aging and Adult Services for the State of Utah, Utah CNA Training Centers offers this not-for-profit Community Health Program serving family caregivers in Utah.
+Helping You Help Others: In partnership with the the Utah Department of Health Alzheimer’s and Other Related Dementia’s Program and the Division of Aging and Adult Services for the State of Utah, Utah CNA Training Centers offers the Family Caregivers Training Program; a not-for-profit Community Health Program serving family caregivers in Utah.

-This program will provide family caregivers with useful hands on training to assist them in their care of an aging loved one.
+What it is: This program offers five free sessions (2 hours each) for family caregivers to work with a nurse to learn useful hands on training to assist them in their care of an aging loved one.